A Distributed Algorithm for High-Dimension Convex Quadratically Constrained Quadratic Programs: Implementation

-Conversely, any primal-dual pair $(\mathbf{x}^*, \mathbf{u}^*; \bm{\lambda}^*, \bm{\gamma}^*)$ satisfying the above equations is optimal to the primal and dual of the QCQP \eqref{eq: QCQP Problem Form}, respectively.
-Based on the optimality conditions \eqref{eq:Opt_x} -- \eqref{eq:Opt_feas}, we choose stopping criteria for our algorithm to measure the dual feasibility, as well as complementarity and primal feasibility.
+Conversely, any primal-dual pair $(\mathbf{x}^*, \mathbf{u}^*; \bm{\lambda}^*, \bm{\gamma}^*)$ satisfying the above conditions is optimal to the primal and dual of the QCQP \eqref{eq: QCQP Problem Form}, respectively.
+Based on the optimality conditions \eqref{eq:Opt_x} -- \eqref{eq:dual_fea}, we choose stopping criteria for our algorithm to measure stationarity, as well as complementarity and primal feasibility.
+(Note that dual feasibility is always maintained by the projection step in each iteration, as shown in \eqref{eq: dual corrector update}.)
 More specifically, at each iteration $k$, we measure the following two residuals:

 where $res_1^k\_x_j$ in \eqref{eq:res_1} depends on the actual form of the constraint set $\mathbb{X}$.
 Again, for box constrains $0 \leq x_j \leq \bar{X}_j$, $j = 1, \ldots, n_1$, we have that